rkgofiitk/academic-issues.github.io/Topics/unificationAgencies.md

 A [recent report in ToI](https://timesofindia.indiatimes.com/education/better-than-the-best-naacs-grade-discrepancies-under-lens/articleshow/94591794.cms) and an [editorial post](https://timesofindia.indiatimes.com/blogs/toi-editorials/unreliably-a-oddities-in-naac-assessment-call-for-an-urgent-audit-dont-mess-with-higher-education/) say that a deemed private university in Bhubaneswar has been awarded the highest-ever NAAC score.
-There are seven other private universities, including an engineering college in Bangulur, which scored higher NAAC scores than the 3.67 scored by IISc Bangalore.
+There are seven other private universities, including an engineering college in Banguluru, which scored higher NAAC scores than the 3.67 scored by IISc Bangalore.
 In NIRF ranking IISc is 1st and the aforesaid Engineering College of Bangaluru is in the band of 175-200 NIRF ranks.
 It proves that either NAAC accreditation process is wrong or NIRF ranking is unreliable.
 However, NIRF ranking depends on certain structured data on research, student enrollments, academic programs, facilities, and the